JJustJay/WHSTechNotes/journal.md

 # May 19, 2025
 I am definitely ready for summer.
 I feel like after doing all of the hard work that I have been doing throughout this school year, this upcoming summer break is definitely worth the wait.
 I can finally rest and not need to think about school for the next two and a half months.

+# September 2, 2025
+The new cell phone law has impacted students in many ways.
+My thoughts about this phone ban is that it is actually good for students, specifically those who wish to excel in school.
+Say there is a student who wishes to do work with other classmates, however they are on their phone.
+Such students now must focus on their work and communiucate with their peers instead of playing games.
+In the end, this phone ban definitely has mixed feelings towards students, but in my eyes, it is a good way for students like me to do work instead of being distracted.